department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/lovell-conversation-guide.md

 - Does the participant see that the page they are on is for TRICARE beneficiaries?
 - Does the participant notice the informational alert experience switcher?

-## Third Task: Location Experience v.1 - 5 minutes
+## Second Task v.1: Location Experience - 5 minutes
 Participant: Dual-eligible Veterans<br>
 Start screen: [VA beneficiary system page](https://preview.uxpin.com/d55fbe11583adc1a1d7b6e2bafde9ef560c7bf36#/pages/148503607/simulate/no-panels?mode=i)